neutrinobg/yii2-oci2pdo/README.md

 # yii2-oci2pdo
-Yii2 extension with Oracle PDO adapter using PHP OCI8
+Yii2 extension to simulate a PDO connection to Oracle database using PHP OCI8
 # Usage / configuration

 ```php